MetaArivu/ms-cache-kafka-quickstart/README.md

 #### 1.3.2 Test the Service
 1. test OR ./test (Runs in Linux or Mac OS)
+2. Execute the curl commands directly (from the test script)

 #### $ run Result
 ![Run Results](https://raw.githubusercontent.com/MetaArivu/ms-cache-kafka-quickstart/master/diagrams/MS-Run-Result.jpg)